mehulgupta1816/TIMETABLE_NOTIFIER/README.md

 OVERVIEW OF THE PROJECT:

 This python program works as a notifier tool for individuals which notifies them about their class or events according to their timings.
-This project aims to develop a simple yet effective Python-based command-line program to help students manage their schedules and receive timely notifications for classes and important events.
+This project aims to develop a simple yet effective python based command line program to help students manage their schedules and receive timely notifications for classes and important events.
 The goal is to create a reliable, easy-to-use tool that replaces manual timetable checking and minimizes the chance of missing lectures or deadlines.

 FEATURES: